Living with HIV

 You should follow CDC recommendations regarding symptoms of COVID-19 and get tested immediately if you think you may be infected with SARS-CoV-2.
 A person can be infected with SARS-CoV-2 but show only a few symptoms or no symptoms at all (also known as asymptomatic infection).
 Testing is the only way to know that someone has been infected with SARS-CoV-2.
 Testing also ensures that people are not spreading the virus to others.

 Most health care providers offer COVID-19 testing.
 Contact your health care provider if you are experiencing COVID-19–related symptoms or have come in contact with an infected person.
-People can also get tested for COVID-19 at their local pharmacies by making scheduled appointments or drive throughs or by purchasing at-home rapid tests over the counter at local pharmacies.
+People can also get tested for COVID-19 at their local pharmacies by making scheduled appointments or drive-throughs or by purchasing at-home rapid tests over the counter at local pharmacies.
 Residential households in the United States can now order free at-home testing kits from the U.S. Postal Service.
 Visit the CDC website for more information about self-testing and free at-home COVID-19 tests, and visit your state or local health department’s website for information on additional testing sites.

 Important: If you have HIV you should immediately contact their health care provider if you test positive for COVID-19, and you should also continue taking your HIV medicines (also known as antiretroviral drugs) as prescribed.